kragen/derctuo/markdown/multimeter-metrology.md

 I tested a shitty digital multimeter from 2016, US$6 from the hardware store, against another similar meter to get an idea of how bad they are, and also how aggressive they are.
-It seems like the old multimeter's diode-testing range uses up to 1.4 mA at up to 2.72 volts.
+It seems like the old multimeter’s diode-testing range uses up to 1.4 mA at up to 2.72 volts.
 Their diode test readings differ by about 2%, resistance by about .03%, voltage by about .3%.  pretty impressive metrology for US$6.
-These are lower bounds on their actual errors, but they're unlikely to be conservative by more than an order of magnitude or so.
+These are lower bounds on their actual errors, but they’re unlikely to be conservative by more than an order of magnitude or so.

 Canceling out voltage errors in measurements